 - For proper spinal alignment sleep only on you back or side - not on your stomach.

 - A pillow should have a pillow protector to protect against allergens especially if you have dust allergies.
 Most people have mattress protectors but forget about the pillows.
 A pillow protector will also extend the life of that pillow.

 - When you see a cheap (inexpensive) pillow that on the package it says: "Perfect For All Sleep Positions", WALK AWAY - DON'T BUY IT!

 Was this article helpful?

 As a recap, never just purchase any old pillow.
 Remember - Comfort and Support are so important.
 Select the material that makes up ‘your pillow’.
 Find a place that you can try them out.
 Do the " Goldilocks Test".
-I hope that these great tips help you find the best pillow for combination sleeper.
+I hope that these great tips help you find the best pillow for combination sleepers.
 Let me know!

 © 2015 Reginald Thomas